Severe Thunderstorm Warning issued for Red Willow by NWS - News Break

 Severe Thunderstorm Warning issued for Red Willow by NWS

-Effective: 2021-05-26 21:33:00 CDT Expires: 2021-05-26 22:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 200 AM CDT for southwestern Nebraska.
+Effective: 2021-05-26 21:14:00 CDT Expires: 2021-05-26 22:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 200 AM CDT for southwestern Nebraska.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Red Willow A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1000 PM CDT FOR NORTHEASTERN RED WILLOW COUNTY At 933 PM CDT, a severe thunderstorm was located over Bartley, or 17 miles east of McCook, moving east at 30 mph.
+Target Area: Red Willow The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Northern Red Willow County in southwestern Nebraska * Until 1000 PM CDT. * At 914 PM CDT, a severe thunderstorm was located near Indianola, or 8 miles east of McCook, moving east at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of northeastern Red Willow County.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Bartley around 930 PM CDT.
 A Tornado Watch remains in effect until 200 AM CDT for southwestern Nebraska.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov